Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Respawn Chance"			"33.3"

 			// The type that the Mutant Tank will respawn as.
+			// Note: Chosen types that also have the Respawn ability will be replaced with the Mutant Tank's own type to prevent bugs.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// -1: OFF, use current type.